Why visit Sicily with kids?

 Visit an active volcano in Sicily with kids

-Take a tour of a chocolate shop in Modica
+Best things to do in Sicily: tour a chocolate shop in Modica

 My kids loved learning how the unusual chocolate at Antica Dolceria Bonajuto is produced.
 They also rather enjoyed sampling all the goodies afterwards including the hot chocolate.
 This is a great little place to visit: the shop is over 100 years old and has some very interesting delicacies including mpanatigghi, meat mixed with chocolate wrapped in pastry (surprisingly tasty).